aqt is a tool that can be used to install Qt, modules, tools related to Qt,

 that removes qtnetworkauth from the output of aqt list-qt,

 Installing Qt for Android

 Let’s install Qt for Android.
-Installing Qt 5 will be similar to installing Qt for Desktop on Windows, but there will be differences when we get to Qt 6.
+This will be similar to installing Qt for Desktop on Windows.

-$ aqt install-qt linux android 6.2.0 android_armv7 -m qtcharts qtnetworkauth
+$ aqt install-qt linux android 6.2.4 android_armv7 -m qtcharts qtnetworkauth --autodesktop

 Installing Qt for WASM

-To find out how to install Qt for WASM, we need to tell aqt list-qt that we are
+To find out how to install Qt for WASM, we will need to use the

-We can check the architecture and modules available as before:
+We can check the modules available as before:

-$ aqt list-qt windows desktop --extension wasm --arch 5.15.2 # available architectures wasm_32 $ aqt list-qt windows desktop --extension wasm --modules 5.15.2 wasm_32 # available modules qtcharts qtdatavis3d qtlottie qtnetworkauth qtpurchasing qtquicktimeline qtscript qtvirtualkeyboard qtwebglplugin
+$ aqt list-qt windows desktop --modules 5.15.2 wasm_32 # available modules qtcharts qtdatavis3d qtlottie qtnetworkauth qtpurchasing qtquicktimeline qtscript qtvirtualkeyboard qtwebglplugin

 We can install Qt for WASM as before: